Leah1977/LSH_Electricians_MS1/README.md

 ## Acknowledgements
 ---

-Much thanks to my mentor Nishant Kumar for giving great support and encouragement throughtout my first Milestone Project.
+Much thanks to my mentor Nishant Kumar for giving great support and encouragement throughout my first Milestone Project.

 Much thanks to Code Institute Tutors for pointing me in the right direction when I was going off course.